-- 1) there will be no significant increase in the potential risk to people in the area; - it can be demonstrated that there will be no resultant harm to the aquifer or to watercourses in the surrounding area, and in particular to sites important for nature conservation (see also policy NE1), and - 3) any above surface structures are limited in scale, and not visually prominent and will be designed with flat roofs to replicate any habitat lost.
+- 1) there will be no significant increase in the potential risk to people in the area; - 2) it can be demonstrated that there will be no resultant harm to the aquifer or to watercourses in the surrounding area, and in particular to sites important for nature conservation (see also policy NE1), and - 3) any above surface structures are limited in scale, not visually prominent and will be designed with flat roofs to replicate any habitat lost.
+No built development will be permitted on SPA land.